vggls/Feature_extraction_with_Conv2d_Autoencoders/Report.md

      The points (along with their labels and "track" list) are saved in the "training_data_cf.pickle" file. (see "files" folder)

 #### 6) Test labelled data : High Level Features, Spectograms & Code Features
-   This section is quite similar to section no.5 with the training data; with the difference that there is no need to introduce the tracking "var" variable as the test set is used in its wholeness (and not in percentages) in the experiment.
+   This section is quite similar to section no.5 above; with the difference that there is no need to introduce the tracking "var" variable as the test set is used in its wholeness (and not in percentages) in the experiment.
 Eventually, we get:

    - For each test data point a 136-dim high level features vector via the "mid_feature_extraction" method of pyAudioAnalysis.
 The calculations are based m_win=m_step=1 and s_win=s_step=0.05.